The bug bounty program will remain open until December 31st, 2018.

 Recently, the identification of serious CPU flaws called Spectre and Meltdown shook the tech community.
 Although the gravity of damage has been controlled considerably still there is room for mitigation.

-Perhaps that’s the reason why Microsoft has decided to roll out new bug bounty program which will focus on discovering speculative execution side channel flaws.
+Perhaps that’s the reason why Microsoft has decided to roll out a new bug bounty program which will focus on discovering speculative execution side channel flaws.

 For your information, Speculative Execution Side Channels refer to hardware vulnerability class that can lay a significant impact on CPU from not anyone but multiple manufacturers.